mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-columnproperty.markdown

 title: sqlalchemy.orm ColumnProperty Example Code
 category: page
 slug: sqlalchemy-orm-columnproperty-examples
-sortorder: 500031046
+sortorder: 500031050
 toc: False
 sidebartitle: sqlalchemy.orm ColumnProperty
-meta: Python example code for the ColumnProperty class from the sqlalchemy.orm module of the SQLAlchemy project.
+meta: Example code for understanding how to use the ColumnProperty class from the sqlalchemy.orm module of the SQLAlchemy project.

 ColumnProperty is a class within the sqlalchemy.orm module of the SQLAlchemy project.